Leas Lift

 The Leas Lift is a grade II* listed funicular railway that carried passengers between the seafront and the promenade in Folkestone, Kent.
 Originally installed in 1885, it is one of the oldest water lifts in the UK.

+The lift has been closed since June 2009 when Folkestone and Hythe District Council’s lease ran out and it was decided that the lift was too expensive to run.

+Campaigners subsequently protested against the closure of the lift and in April 2010, it was announced that the lift was to be restored.

+The restored lift is scheduled to reopen in 2027.

+Operation

 The lift operates using water and gravity and is controlled from a small cabin at the top of the cliff.
 It has carried more than 36.4 million people since it opened, in a process that is especially energy efficient.
 The lift has a very small carbon footprint, as it emits no pollution and recycles all of the water used to drive the cars.